 Choose a minimum of two credit hours from the following.

 Course Substitutions/Program Changes - The advisor must approve changes in the student’s official program and substitution of courses before registration.

-Courses Outside the Program - The Program faculty have prepared a suggested list of courses.
+Courses Outside the Program - The Program faculty has prepared a suggested list of courses.
 Other courses may be used for electives in this area if approved by the student’s advisor.

 Internships - Information is available from the director of the intern program or at emich.edu/coe/lc.
 Internship placements should be arranged at least one semester in advance and approved by the internship director.

-For more information about the program, admissions, etc., contact the department head.
+Contact the department head for more information about the program, admissions, etc.

 Critical Graduation Information